Autodesk-Forge/design.automation-csharp-revit.local.debug.tool/README.md

 ## Usage

 Starting Revit:

-1. If your addin needs to run on an input Revit model file, then open it in Revit
+- If your addin needs to run on an input Revit model file, then open it in Revit or specify with startup argument

 > If you have json parameter defined to run the `WorkItem` in Design Automation, you can save json payload as a json file where your input file is at.

 > For example, `{"walls": false,"floors": true,"doors": true,"windows": true}` is saved as `CountItParams.json` in the same folder where my input file locates. `CountItParams` is the name of parameter I define in the `Activity` for Design Automation.

-2. Go to `Add-Ins` -> `External Tools`-> Click `DesignAutomationHandler`, your addin will get excuted!
+- Go to `Add-Ins` -> `External Tools`-> Click `DesignAutomationHandler`, your addin will get excuted!
 A dialog will pop up to tell the running result (if the runing succeeds the dialog will indicate where to find the output(s), it is supposed to be the folder where your input file is at)

-3. If you don't have input file to run on, after starting Revit, do 2 directly.
+- If you don't have input file to run on, after starting Revit, do 2 directly.
 If you have json parameter defined to run the `WorkItem` in Design Automation, there will be a dialog to instruct where to put the json file.

 > You can rerun the same addin without restarting Revit.
-But to run another addin, you need to follwoing the step above to set it up.
+But to run another addin, you need to following the step above to set it up.

 > Currently, the DesignAutomationHandler does not support multiple input files yet, as Design Automation does.